MarmaJFoundation/cryptoheroes-wiki/README.md

 These are the major mechanic of the game where multiple players join forces to tackle a single boss enemy to gain immense rewards.

 Stats
-HP = Health points how much a health a hero has before being defeated./n Damage = The amount of attack power a hero has to damage enemies./n Crit Chance = The probability of landing a higher damaging attack./n Life Steal = The percentage of health gained from damaging an enemy based on hero's damage stat.
+HP = Health points how much a health a hero has before being defeated.

+Damage = The amount of attack power a hero has to damage enemies.

+Crit Chance = The probability of landing a higher damaging attack.

+Life Steal = The percentage of health gained from damaging an enemy based on hero's damage stat.

 Defense = The percentage of damage mitigated from enemy attacks.

 Dodge = The probability of avoiding damage altogether.

 Stat Rank= The level of all stats gained through item rarity, rank and character levels.

 EXP= The amount of points needed to gain a level for the heroes.